 Final Land Quarrying Rehabilitation Use Domain Domain Objective Indicator Rehabilitation Completion Criteria Validation Method Visual inspections of Low Flow Pipe outlet for erosion of the natural watercourse undertaken on a quarterly basis and following significant rainfall events (i.e. ≥90mm within 24 hours) until site relinquishment.
 Inspection of the low flow pipe, including downhole camera inspection, and report prepared by a suitably qualified person within two years of construction and again prior to relinquishment confirms hydraulic, geotechnical and geomorphological performance of the low flow pipe is as per the design report and industry practice.
 Retained water management structures are non-polluting and suitable for use as part of the final land use.
 Quality of water discharged to natural drainage.
 Water quality in retained water storages consistent with water quality in receiving environment and/or licenced discharge criteria.
 Water quality testing of sumps and receiving environment undertaken on a quarterly basis and following significant rainfall events (i.e. ≥90mm within 24 hours) until site relinquishment or until monitoring results are consistent with the receiving environment and / or are within the licenced discharge criteria for four consecutive quarters.
-Water retained on the site is appropriatelyWater approval / licence or advice from relevant government agency.Water take is fully licenced or exemp hater take is fully licenced or exemp licenced or exemp relevant government agency.
+Water retained on the site is appropriately licensed and fit for the intended post-quarrying land use/s.
+Water approval / licence or advice from relevant government agency.
 Water take is fully licenced or exempt.
 Confirmation from relevant government agency that water approvals / licences have been granted or are not required.
 Water discharged from site is suitable for the receiving waters and fit for aquatic ecology and riparian vegetation.
 Quality of water discharged to natural drainage.
 Water quality in retained water storages consistent with water quality in receiving environment and/or licenced discharge criteria.
 Water quality testing of sumps and receiving environment undertaken on a quarterly basis and following significant rainfall events (i.e. ≥90mm within 24 hours) until site relinquishment or until monitoring results are consistent with the receiving environment and / or are within the licenced discharge criteria for four consecutive quarters.